 Dr. Don Lincoln is a senior scientist doing research at Fermi National Accelerator Laboratory (Fermilab) and adjunct professor of physics at the University of Notre Dame.
-Born in 1964, he received his Ph.D. from Rice University in 1994.
+Born in 1964, he received his Ph.D. from Rice University.
 After postdoctoral appointments at the University of Michigan and Fermilab, he became a member of the Fermilab scientific staff in 1999.

 Copyright © 2019 Don Lincoln - All Rights Reserved.